jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 It wasn't.
 And now we're paying for it.

-Because we're depending on our weakened manufacturing base, dated insurance processes, and overburdened health-care system to stop this pandemic.
+Because we're depending on our weakened manufacturing base, dated insurance processes, and overburdened healthcare system to stop this pandemic.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/ImpassionedSourBuck' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

+<a href="https://gfycat.com/ifr/ImpassionedSourBuck" target="_blank" class="button small">Reader</a>

-_Please enable the sound.
-The rise of the middlemen.
+_The rise of the middlemen.
 Credit: [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4)._

 ## Our Old Health Care System

-Doctors study really hard to learn the knowledge that keeps us healthy.
-That's why they're rightfully respected in every society on Earth.
+Doctors study really hard to learn how to keep us healthy.
+That's why they're respected in every society on Earth.

 Despite that esteem, [in this TED talk from 2015](https://youtu.be/mafghkNmKgo) Dr. Alieta Eck discusses how much of a let-down her job is.
 You see, when she started medical school in the early '80s, she thought practicing medicine meant making deep connections with patients.
 She pictured detailed examinations, home visits, and being there when needed most.

 Instead, Dr. Eck got something far different.
 To her sadness, the Main Street economy, where customers directly dealt with specialists like carpenters, tailors, and doctors, was long gone.

 True to the trend ravaging our economy, what Dr. Eck got was ever-more bureaucrats running interference drills.
 Since 1970, the valuable administration of clinics and hospitals was taken over by government and corporate middlemen.
-These people created ever-more paperwork to put themselves in between doctors and their patients.
+These "eight different boses" people created ever-more paperwork to put themselves in between doctors and their patients.

 Notice I said paperwork, because actual paper forms, regulations, and fax machines help delay processing and justify more bureaucratic positions.
 That's why our society doesn't have "Medical FaceTime" or "InstaInsuranceHealth" apps connecting patients directly with their therapists, nurses, pharmacists, nutritionists, and doctors.